-Its retail business also manages a range of business savings accounts that are offered to UK-domiciled smalland medium-sized enterprises, including companies, housing associations, charities and educational organisations.
+Its retail business stream also manages a range of business savings accounts that are offered to UK-domiciled small- and medium-sized enterprises, including companies, housing associations, charities and educational organisations.
 The Society provides a wide range of savings products that may be repayable on demand or on notice and which may pay a variable or fixed rate of interest.
 On all business savings products, the Society determines variable interest rates at its discretion according to market conditions.
 Generally, the more restrictions on withdrawal of business savings, the higher the rate of interest.
-As at 4 April 2018, its business savings balances were £3.2 billion.
+As at 30 September 2017, its business savings balances were £3 billion.